 How do I test for mites?

 The mites are small and are hard to see on fast moving bees.
 The preferred method to test for them is with an alcohol wash.
-To test get a mason jar and fill it half way up with rubbing alcohol.
+To test you will need this product, its inexpensive and easy to use: Product Link .
 Next, shake about 1/2 cup of bees (app.
 300 bees) into a tub.
-Use the 1/2 cup measuring cup to scoop up the bees and drop them in the jar of alcohol.
+Use the measuring cup to scoop up the bees and drop them in the jar.
 Place the lid on the jar and shake the bees vigorously in the alcohol for at least 20 seconds.
 The mites in an effort to not die will detach from the bees and will sink to the bottom.
 You may not like killing 300 bees, but it is better than losing 50,000 per season in a small bee yard due to high mite levels.